sieve-project/sieve/README.md

 <!-- * [sqlite3](https://help.dreamhost.com/hc/en-us/articles/360028047592-Installing-a-custom-version-of-SQLite3) (>=3.32) installed -->
 <!-- Note: sqlite3 is not required if you want to only reproduce the bugs. -->

-You can simply run `python3 check_env.py` to check whether your environment meets the requirement.
+You can run `python3 check_env.py` to check whether your environment meets the requirement.

 ### Getting started
 Users need to port the controller before testing it with Sieve.
 Basically, users need to provide the steps to build and deploy the controller and necessary configuration files (e.g., CRD yaml files).
 We list the detailed porting steps [here](docs/port.md).
 We are actively working on simplify the porting process.